 Shimano’s ME7s are some of our favourite trail shoes having scored a full five stars in recent testing.

-We found them to provide the perfect foot position for pedalling and descending, and although there’s enough stiffness to make the most of skinny XC pedals they also flex enough for hike-a-bike escapades.
+We found them to provide the perfect foot position for pedalling and descending, and although there’s enough stiffness to make the most of skinny XC pedals, they also flex enough for hike-a-bike escapades.

-They’ll keep your feet comfortable in all but the coldest of conditions too.
+We also found they’ll keep your feet comfortable in all but the coldest of conditions too.